Grant opportunities for Fayetteville and Cumberland County, North Carolina:

 - Support existing communities.
 Target federal funding toward existing communities – through strategies like transit-oriented, mixed-use development, and land recycling – to increase community revitalization and the efficiency of public works investments and safeguard rural landscapes.

 - Value communities and neighborhoods.
-Enhance the unique characteristics of all communities by investing in health, safe, and walkable neighborhoods – rural, urban, or suburban.
+Enhance the unique characteristics of all communities by investing in healthy, safe, and walkable neighborhoods – rural, urban, or suburban.

 Community Housing Grants: Neighborhood Stabilization – Federal CDBG (Ongoing)